vanzasetia/personal-website/src/people/mobile-first-css.md

 If you find it hard to follow, visit the [official documentation](https://developer.chrome.com/docs/devtools/device-mode/).
 :::

-## Separating style sheet
+## Separating stylesheet

-To destroy the entire idea, the author proposes to separate the style sheet.
+To destroy the entire idea, the author proposes to separate the stylesheet.
 The example that the author gives is using the `min-width` with the `media` attribute.
 That proves the CSS mobile-first approach allows us to separate the CSS files.
-In fact, if the `link` element has already the `media` attribute, you do not need to wrap the code inside the style sheet with `min-width` media queries.
+In fact, if the `link` element has already the `media` attribute, you do not need to wrap the code inside the stylesheet with `min-width` media queries.

 Anyway, does this have something to do with the closed media query ranges approach?
 No, it does not.
 It is a completely different topic from the CSS mobile-first approach.